The Garden Grazer

 Jump to Recipe

-This vegan Roasted Butternut Squash Soup recipe is so creamy and buttery... without the butter and cream!
-It's only 6 simple ingredients and easy to assemble.
-The result is deliciously rich, flavorful, and soothing!
+This vegan Roasted Butternut Squash Soup recipe is a warm bowl of autumn comfort!
+It's so creamy and buttery... without the butter and cream.
+Plus it's only 6 simple ingredients and easy to assemble!
 (Vegan, gluten-free, refined oil-free.)

-A spoon lifting up vegan butternut squash soup from a white serving bowl
+Vegan roasted butternut squash soup in a white serving bowl on a wooden table

-This creamy butternut squash soup is a bowl of warm, golden goodness!
-It's so easy to make with just 6 plant-based ingredients.
+This butternut squash soup is a warm bowl of autumn goodness!
+Best of all, it's so easy to make with just 6 plant-based ingredients.

-Then we'll blend the roasted squash with the rest of the ingredients and simmer it in a pot.
+Then you'll blend the roasted squash with the rest of the ingredients and simmer it in a pot.
 That's it!
 The result is so cozy and delicious.
-It's also great for seasonal autumn meals, Thanksgiving, or holidays.
-I hope you enjoy it as much as I do!
+Serve it up for seasonal autumn meals, Thanksgiving, or holidays.

 Squash, onion, garlic, canned coconut milk, vegetable broth, and spice ingredients laid out on a metal tray